Skip to content

 6. Walking on flat, hard ground in other shoes

-• Improved circulation through increased movement activity
+• Improved circulation through increased activity

 Application tips for forefoot pain

-Before you wear kybun shoes for the first time, you should consider a few tips on how to use them.
-Correct use of the shoes can help to relieve pain in the ball of the foot.
-Metatarsalgia pain can also be treated with targeted therapy, which is explained in the next section.
+Before wearing kybun shoes for the first time, consider a few application tips.
+Proper use of the shoes can help alleviate ball-of-foot pain.
+Treat metatarsalgia pain additionally with targeted therapy, which is described in the next section.

-• Try the following exercises to boost the effectiveness of kybun shoes and increase the likelihood of recovery.
-These are intended as a complementary therapy for metatarsalgia and should be part of the treatment for pain in the ball of the foot.
+• Try the following exercises to enhance the effectiveness of kybun shoes and increase the likelihood of recovery.
+They are intended as complementary therapy for metatarsalgia and should be part of the treatment for ball-of-foot pain.

 kybun benefits

-For kybun newcomers
+For kybun beginners

 Helpful exercises for forefoot pain

-Walking correctly in kybun shoes
+Proper walking in kybun shoes

 Controlled heel strike

-Controlled rolling
+Controlled roll-off

 Muscle length training